confio/poe-contracts/contracts/tg4-engagement/README.md

 }
 ```

-Members are defined by an address and a points.
+Members are defined by an address and points.
 This is transformed
-and stored under their `CanonicalAddr`, in a format defined in
+and stored under their `Addr`, in a format defined in
 [tg4 raw queries](../../packages/tg4/README.md#raw).

 Note that 0 *is an allowed points*.
 This doesn't give any voting rights, but